darrylbalderas/darrylbalderas.github.io/content/about/index.md

 1. Build more
 2. Write more
 3. Attend more conferences.

-Will report back in this blog about the learnings I had at the "conferences" I plan to attended.
+**Will write about the learnings I had at the "conferences" I plan to attend to.**

 ## Interests